-Let us illustrate how we can check the correctness of the component Coordinator w.r.t. its port cds : C-CD.
-First we consider the observable behaviour of the Coordinator at port cds : C-CD which is just the transition system shown in Fig. 21 where all labels which are not prefixed by cds are replaced by τ .
-If we minimise this transition system w.r.t. observational equivalence then we obtain (up to the prefix cds) the transition system in Fig. 28 which represents the behaviour of the port type C-CD.
+Let us illustrate how we can check the correctness of the component Coordinator w.r.t. to a port instance cd of type C-CD.
+First we consider the observable behaviour of the Coordinator at the port instance cd which is just the transition system shown in

+Fig. 16 where all labels which are not prefixed by cd are replaced by $\tau$ .
+If we minimise this transition system w.r.t. observational equivalence then we obtain (up to the prefix cd) the transition system in Fig. 15 which represents the behaviour of the port type C-CD.
 This shows the correctness of the Coordinator component.
 Indeed we have checked with the LTSA tool (cf. Sect.
 1.5) that all simple components occurring in the CashDesk and CashDeskLine composite components (cf. Sect.
 1.2) are correct.

-The definition of the observable behaviour of a component at a particular port can be generalized in a straightforward way to arbitrary subsets of the port declarations of a component and, in particular, to the case where all ports of a component are simultaneously considered to be observable.
+The definition of the observable behaviour of a component at a particular port can be generalised in a straightforward way to arbitrary subsets of the port declarations of a component and, in particular, to the case where all ports of a component are simultaneously considered to be observable.
 For a component C, the latter is called the (fully) observable behaviour of C and denoted by obs(C).

-Obviously, the above definitions of correctness and observable behaviour apply not only to simple components but also to composite components considered in the next step.
+Obviously, the above definitions of correctness and observable behaviour apply not only to simple but also to composite components considered in the next step.

 Analysis of composite components.
 The analysis of composite components is related to the task of a system architect who puts components together to build larger ones.
-Before we can analyse the behaviour of a composite component it is crucial first to consider the connections that have been established between the ports of their subcomponents.
+Before we can analyse the behaviour of a composite component it is crucial to consider the connections that have been established between the ports of their subcomponents.